 And taxes and fees on the one way from the United States to Europe are only $131!

-Combine a one way from the eastern United States to Europe for 14k Membership Rewards plus $131 and return from a low tax country to the United States on a one way award with United or American miles for a very cheap European vacation.
+Combine a one way from the eastern United States to Europe for 14k Membership Rewards plus $131 and return from a low tax country–like Spain or Switzerland–to the United States on a one way award with United or American miles for a very cheap European vacation.

 I wrote more about searching Virgin Atlantic award space, the fuel surcharges you’ll see, and booking the space in Huge Deal: 13k Miles to Europe This Summer.